-U.S. Passport Visa Pages vs. Endorsement / Amendment Pages
+U.S. Passport Visa Pages vs. Endorsement Pages: What’s The Difference?

 The endorsement pages are not a separate entity from the passport itself.
-They are normally within the passport, typically towards the back of all the materials.
-One example of using the endorsement pages, would be for housing a certification of non-citizenship nationality.
+They are generally within the passport, typically towards the back of all the materials.
+One example of using the endorsement pages would be for housing a certification of non-citizenship nationality.
 Or, some other type of classification.

-If you are a US national and not a citizen, that information will be on the endorsement page.
-The endorsement pages are not for entry and exit stamp information when traveling to and from various countries around the world.
-There are pages within the passport itself design for certain purposes.
+That information will be on the endorsement page if you are a US national and not a citizen.
+The endorsement pages are not for entry and exit stamp information when traveling to and from various countries worldwide.
+There are pages within the passport itself designed for certain purposes.